inkle/ink/README.md

 ## Writing

 **Warning:** Since the engine is in alpha, it hasn't been neatly packaged up for non-technical writers.
-Right now, you need to build the compiler yourself, and you need basic knowledge of the command line to try out your stories.
+Right now, you need basic knowledge of the command line to try out your stories.

  * [Download the latest version of **inklecate**](https://github.com/inkle/ink/releases) (or build it yourself, see below.)
  * Create a text file called `myStory.ink`, containing the text `Hello, world!`.